Chernobyl-thing/scratch-project/README.md

-# scratch-project
+# About this project
-Scratch project for CS50
+It's a simple scratch slideshow for the CS50 course that I'm following along to.
+Haven't actually signed up, so this is just for fun.